facebookresearch/AudioMAE/README.md

 This repo hosts the code and models of "[Masked Autoencoders that Listen](http://arxiv.org/abs/2207.06405)" [NeurIPS 2022 [bib](https://github.com/facebookresearch/AudioMAE#citation)]**.

-### Introduction

 <p align="center">
   <img align="middle" width="800" src="assets/model.png"/>
 </p>

-We present Audio Masked Autoencoder (Audio-MAE) for self-supervised representation learning from audio spectrograms.
-Following the Transformer encoder-decoder design in MAE, our Audio-MAE first encodes audio spectrogram patches with a high masking ratio, feeding only the non-masked tokens through encoder layers.
-The decoder then re-orders and decodes the encoded context padded with mask tokens, in order to reconstruct the input spectrogram.
-We find it beneficial to incorporate local window attention in the decoder, as audio spectrograms are highly correlated in local time and frequency bands.
-We then fine-tune the encoder with a lower masking ratio on target datasets.
-Empirically, Audio-MAE sets new state-of-the-art performance on six audio and speech classification tasks, outperforming other recent models that use external supervised pre-training.

 ### Demo Examples
 <p align="center">
   <img align="middle" width="800" src="assets/mae.png"/>
 </p>

 [Music](https://www.dropbox.com/s/96v5et19521hlau/Fig6_b.mp4?dl=0), [Speech](https://www.dropbox.com/s/tyzjc9sk6wch1zk/Fig6_a.mp4?dl=0), [Event Sound](https://www.dropbox.com/s/rgmqgulnl1l9mu2/Fig6_c.mp4?dl=0)